top

 If private infant adoption pairs well with your family goals, American Adoptions may be your best ally.
 We’ve helped more than 13,000 families brin their adoption dreams to life with support from our agency.

 Our 96% success rate is among the leaders in the industry.
 This success can be traced in part to our marketing and promotion.
-We offer 12x more marketing than competing agencies, which means you’ll experience significantly shorter wait times (between 9-12 months) than with other leading agencies.
+We offer 12x more marketing than competing agencies, which means you’ll experience significantly shorter wait times (an average of 12 months) than with other leading agencies.

 Partnering with American Adoptions also gives you access to our high-quality staff.
 They’re not just compassionate, knowledgeable adoption professionals who are fully licensed in Arkansas.
 They’re also adoptees, adoptive parents, and birth mothers.
 They know intimately what you’re going through and they’re willing to share their experiences with you.